Multi-Agent-Neuroevolution/NeuroEvolutionTestbench/DevLogs/Adrian.md

 ### Date: December 5th, 2024
 The team met in person today at the poster presentation session.
 We stayed in the Lehman building atrium for the duration of the event; I spoke with a few group members of other projects, as well to others about our own project.
 I also helped with the completion of the test plan document, which was due tonight.

+### Date: January 23rd, 2025
+The team met today during class time.
+I finally fixed my dependency issues, although the manner I did so was unconventional.
+Because of this, I recommended--and subsequently took it upon myself--to clean the project file structure.
+When the extra branches we had on GitHub were cleaned up, the merges must have resulted in some wonky directory, such as there being a "simulation" folder nested within a parent "Simulation" folder for no real reason.

+Since I was reworking the file structuring, I also adjusted the dependency installation process, mainly Poetry for the Python packages.

+### Date: January 24th, 2025
+I finalized the project file structure rework, and pushed the changes to the feature branch focused on the implementation of HyperNEAT.

+### Date: January 28th, 2025
+The team met in person today, with a major breakthrough: basic NEAT configuration was finally implemented into the program.
+There are still major issues to adjust, since as it stands, both predator and prey populations populate instantaneously at the start.
+Since the environment boundaries are static, with a large enough population size, this results in a mass casualty event within the first few ticks thanks to there being no free space for prey to not be covered by predators.
+I updated the .gitignore file for our project to accomodate for new logging implementations.

+### Date: January 30th, 2025
+The team met in person today.
+We were able to finally see the agents working autonomously in a basic simulation, where the statistics were recorded that showed the average fitness values of both predator and prey populations fluctuating over time.
+We touched on steps to complete the SRS document, as it is due at the start of this next week.

+Since our main Python file used for creating and running the simulation was starting to become overly large, I worked on reformatting the file to cut down on this issue.
+This mainly consisted of creating a new, dedicated Python file for logging purposes (besides the basic sim.log).